iasd-deploy/deploy-noticias.adventistas.org/app/pt/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 18.5.1 =
-Release Date: April 5th, 2022

-Bugfixes:

-* Fixes a bug where a fatal error would occur on the site health page if WordFence was installed and active.
-* Fixes a bug where a fatal error would occur on PHP 5.6.

-= 18.5 =
+= 19.10 =
-Release Date: April 5th, 2022
+Release Date: November 8th, 2022

-Say hi to Yoast SEO 18.5!
-You'll find a number of fixes and enhancements.
-We've also included more improvements to the rebuild of the AIOSEO importer we introduced a few weeks ago.
-Happy updating!
-Read more about what's new in Yoast SEO 18.5 in [our release post in English](https://yoa.st/release-5-4-22) or [our release post in Spanish](https://yoa.st/release-5-4-22-spanish)!
+Yoast SEO 19.10 is out today.
+This release mostly consists of bug fixes and enhancements.
+In addition, we're getting our WordPress plugins ready for the upcoming High Performance Order Storage feature in WooCommerce 7.1+.
+Update now!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-8-11-22) or [our release post in Spanish](https://yoa.st/release-8-11-22-spanish)!

 Enhancements:

-* Adds a preliminary validation of All-in-One SEO data before importing it into Yoast SEO.
+* Improves the call-to-action feedback string of the _Flesch Reading Ease_ insight when the text is recognized as fairly difficult.

 Bugfixes:

-* Fixes a bug where the URL preview inside the snippet editor would not consistently reflect the permalink in the Block editor.
-* Fixes a bug where the Customize URL would be incorrectly escaped in our health checks.
-Props to [BronsonQuick](https://github.com/BronsonQuick).
-* Fixes a bug where in certain edge cases a database error would show during clean-up of All-in-One SEO data.
-* Fixes a bug where reusable block content would not be updated in our analysis when changed in the editor.
-* Fixes a bug where an error about incorrect values in the indexables table would be displayed on certain database setups.
-Props to [junaidbhura](https://github.com/junaidbhura).
+* Fixes a bug where a fatal error would be thrown in the classic editor in combination with certain plugins that misuse metabox hooks.
-* Fixes a bug where a fatal error would be displayed in the Search Appearance options when using WordPress version 5.8.3 and below with themes without title-tag support.
+* Fixes a bug where users with site-wide basic access authentication would be prompted to insert their credentials when saving a post in Elementor if they didn't have the `manage_options` capability.
-* Fixes a bug where sitemap locations would change once the number of entries exceeded that of the first page.
-* Fixes a bug where Yoast modals would close after opening after editing content in Elementor.
+* Fixes a bug where Yoast SEO-related post meta data would not be saved if a user without the `manage_options` capability would save a post in Elementor.

 Other:

+* Deprecates the hooks used to add custom content to the Yoast SEO settings pages, in preparation for future releases.
+The following hooks have been deprecated: `wpseo_tools_overview_list_items`, `wpseo_settings_tab_crawl_cleanup`, `wpseo_settings_tab_site_analysis`, `Yoast\WP\SEO\admin_author_archives_meta`, `Yoast\WP\SEO\admin_date_archives_meta`, `Yoast\WP\SEO\admin_post_types_beforearchive`, `Yoast\WP\SEO\admin_post_types_archive`, `Yoast\WP\SEO\admin_taxonomies_meta`, `wpseo_admin_other_section`, `wpseo_admin_opengraph_section`, `wpseo_admin_pinterest_section`, `wpseo_admin_twitter_section`, `wpseo_import_other_plugins`.
+* Ensures compatibility with the _High Performance Order Storage_ feature in WooCommerce 7.1+.
-* Sets the minimum required WordPress version to 5.8.
+* Sets the WordPress tested up to version to 6.1.

-= 18.4.1 =
-Release Date: March 22nd, 2022

-Other:

-* Reverts the 18.4 release due to errors in the WordProof integration.

-= 18.4 =
+= 19.9 =
-Release Date: March 22nd, 2022
+Release Date: October 25th, 2022

-In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
-WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
-Try it out now!
-Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!
+Yoast SEO 19.9 is out today.
+Yoast SEO already supports the Schema necessary for Google's Site Names update, but we've expanded support for it in this release.
+In addition, we give users more control over what names they can add, including an alternate title.
+Of course, there's a lot more, so check it out!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

 Enhancements:

-* Adds the possibility to timestamp your Privacy Policy page and your WooCommerce Terms and Conditions page by use of a WordProof certificate.
+* Adds input fields to overwrite the site name, as well as an extra input field for a (potentially shorter) alternate name.
+Google introduced new support for [site names in Google Search](https://developers.google.com/search/blog/2022/10/introducing-site-names-on-search).
+Yoast SEO already outputs this value correctly, using the WordPress site name.
+With these changes, we have increased the control site owners have over this value.
+* Improves the Schema output for Organization by no longer putting out an empty array if no social profiles have been added for it.
+* Adds immediate keyphrase tracking after connecting to Wincher.

 Bugfixes:

+* Fixes a bug where a fatal error would be thrown when using the `wpseo_breadcrumb_links` filter in the wrong way on PHP 8.0+.
+* Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
+Props to [@stodorovic](https://github.com/stodorovic).
-* Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
+* Fixes a bug where the buttons in the _FAQ_ and in the _how-to_ block would be hardly visible when using a dark theme.
-* Fixes a potential error related to the `has_ancestors` column of our indexables table.
-Props to @junaidbhura.
+* Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.
+Props to [kudinovfedor](https://github.com/kudinovfedor).
+* Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
+* Fixes a bug where the SEO optimization routine would give an error when an image file of an image linked in a post could not be retrieved.
+* Fixes a bug where the wrong canonical URL would be set on attachment pages.

 Other:

-* Sets the minimum required WordPress version to 5.8.
+* Adds taxonomy information to breadcrumbs of type "term" to be able to filter them better with the `wpseo_breadcrumb_links` filter.
+Props to [@svenvonarx](https://github.com/svenvonarx).
+* Adds a `wpseo_primary_category_admin_pages` filter to enable the use of the primary category in the post URL of additional admin pages besides the default ones.
+Props to [@ssvet](https://github.com/ssvet).
+* Reinstates the `wpseo_twitter_card_type` filter that was wrongly deprecated in 19.8.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).